flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 'Limit Speed' button
 '''''''''''''''''''''''''''''''''''

-Use this preference to set the amount, as a percentage (\%), of the throttle that the speed will be temporarily limited to when you click the ``Limit Speed`` button.
+Use this preference to set the amount, as a percentage (\%), of the throttle that the speed will be temporarily limited to when you click the :guilabel:`Limit Speed` button.

 Note: If the `Show 'Limit Speed' button?`_ preference is not enabled this has no effect.